hiowatah/Mod_2-Project/README.md

 I got my data from VGChartz.com as it had all the information I needed as part of my initial hypothesis.
 If you want to see how I scraped the data from this website, please view my notebook titled: 'Video Game Scraper Notebook'.

 Once I obtained the data, I saved it onto a Pandas DataFrame and proceeded to further clean up my data.
-In order to ensure I was addressing a linear regression problem and not a time series problem, I identified the maximum value of the 'All_Time_Sales' column and identified that as my dependent variable.
+The Game Title column had contained the information relating to game genre, publisher, and the console, so I parsed through it through a series of lambda functions to create the columns.
+My Final DataFrame looked like what you see below:

 <p align="center">
   <img src="./Images/Final DataFrame.png" title="Data Collected">
 </p>

+# Exploratory Data Analysis